aneeshbhattacharya/EY-GDS-Hackpions-3.0-AiSearch/README.md

 **Competition Result**: https://www.hackerearth.com/challenges/hackathon/ey-gds-hackpions-30/

 ## Disclaimer:
 This repository may have bugs as it was made during the small time frame of a hackathon.
-But as per our knowledge, it is as it should.
+But as per our knowledge, it is working as it should.

 ## Tech Stack
 Django, Tensorflow, Scapy, OpenCV